MikeSchapp/recipes/docs/sauces/Brown Butter Cinnamon Maple Sage Sauce.md

 ## Instructions
 1. Follow instructions as laid out in [Brown Butter](../Brown%20Butter) recipe to create brown butter

-2. Before  [Brown Butter](../Brown%20Butter) xis complete, make sure to add the minced sage leaves
+2. Before  [Brown Butter](../Brown%20Butter) is complete, make sure to add the minced sage leaves

 3. When  [Brown Butter](../Brown%20Butter)  is complete add in Maple Syrup, and Cinnamon.
 Whisk it all together